Agriculture in Taiwan: Viticulture and winemaking

 Independent winemaking was illegal in Taiwan for a long time due to the monopoly granted to the Taiwan Tobacco and Liquor Corporation.
 Taiwan Tobacco and Liquor Corporation produced just one wine, a rosé.
 With liberalization following the end of military rule independent winemakers became legal in 2002 and in 2014 a Taiwanese wine won its first gold medal at an international competition.
 The primary grapes cultivated for winemaking in Taiwan are Black Queen and Golden Muscat which were both introduced to the country in the 1950s.
 A red wine from Taichung was awarded a gold medal at the 25th Vinalies Internationales in France.
 In 2020 Taiwanese wines won two gold medals at the 26th Vinalies Internationales Competition.
 Grape harvest in Taiwan is dictated by the typhoon season which means growers are sometimes forced to pick less than ripe fruit.
 Two of the most acclaimed wineries are Domaine Shu Sheng and Weightstone Vineyard Estate & Winery.
 The relative rarity and high quality of Taiwanese wines makes them particularly prized by Hong Kong collectors.
 Although it was once largely lost Taiwan's indigenous winemaking culture is staging a comeback.

 Wax apples

 Wax apples are a significant crop in Taiwan.
 Taiwanese researchers have bred firmer, larger, and more deeply red varieties of the wax apple to appeal to the local market and growing conditions.
 This has led some to inaccurately believe that wax apples themselves were invented in Taiwan.
 The variety Black Pearl is highly valued.

 Production of wax apples in concentrated in Taitung County, Kaohsiung, and Pingtung County.
 Annual production is 47,000 metric tons.
 Historically, 10% of production was exported to China, but Chinese authorities banned new imports of Taiwanese wax apples in 2021.
 Pingtung's southern coast is particularly productive for wax apples as the trees perform favorably in slightly saline conditions.

 Indian jujube

 Indian jujube production in Taiwan is significant.
 Productions is centered in Kaohsiung with 750 hectares, 40% of the national total, of Indian jujubes.
 The annual production value is 1b NTD.

+Persimmon

+Persimmon growing in Taiwan peaked at 5,300 hectares but declined to 4,700 hectares by 2024 largely due to the impacts of typhoons and climate change on production.
+Most Taiwanese persimmons are consumed domestically with dried persimmons especially favored.